Untitled 3rd book draft

 The warden gave the okay to proceed with the procedure.
-A doctor with a small syringe approached the table.
+A doctor with three small syringes approached the table.
 He looked down at the thirty-five year old woman that was about to die.
-He administered three separated doses of medicine into small tub attached to her arm.
+He administered the fatal doses of medicine into a small tube attached to her arm.
 She twitched a little then faded away.
 The doctor checked her for a pulse.
 When there was none present he pronounced that she was dead.

 White Incorporated was located in the heart of downtown Atlanta.
 It was a medium-sized company that occupied the three top floors of a ten-story brick building.
 The conservative decor on the executive floor looked like a prestigious law office.
 The only signs of modernization in the office were the telephone equipment and computers.

 They arrived just in time for the meeting.
 Stepping off the elevator, Jacks realized she was about to be in the presence of the man she loved, the mother she hated, and the sister she couldn’t figure out.
 But the fate of her father’s company rested in her hands, so she tried to put her personal feelings aside.
 She took a deep breath and entered the large conference room.

 The conference room had the feel of a high-stakes poker game.
 The cards were on the table, and the jackpot had reached a million dollars.
 It was a face-off, with Peter, Jacks, and Greyson lining one side of the table, and Mrs. White, Miles, and their attorney on the other side.

 “Now, let’s get started, shall we?” said Mrs. White’s attorney.
 “As you know, this company has fallen on hard times.
 However, with a financial shot in the arm, Mrs. White will assure you the company will rebound,” he continued, passing out reports.

 “How much money are you talking about?”
 Jacks asked as she flipped through the papers.

 “Three million dollars,” answered the attorney like he was asking for only a dollar.